amine605/PxMigration/readme.md

 ![Script Execution](https://preview.ibb.co/igsgSJ/exec.png)
 ![Script Execution](https://preview.ibb.co/fkikMd/exec2.png)

-> When the migration process is fully possible, you will be asked to change the
+> When the migration process is fully possible, you will be asked to make the changes permanent

 > The data in the export database (The result Database) will be deleted

 ### Limitations
 - Both export and import databases must be on the same mysql server
 - The script Does not fix currepted data